ElBi21/RISC-V-Exercises/README.md

 ## 3) Further informations & credits

 These exercises come from the lectures of [professor Mei](http://wwwusers.di.uniroma1.it/~mei/) @ [Sapienza](https://www.uniroma1.it).
 Further informations regarding the course can be found [here](https://corsidilaurea.uniroma1.it/it/view-course-details/2022/30786/20190322084705/8b2780f8-63fd-464f-bd7b-cec85d425e3c/563a787b-d89f-4266-b681-64a9f5367faa/0a1a2f92-c45e-4ea7-bc89-af3f93772dc8/e757cc43-5a0d-4405-9223-0b6373c96b59?guid_cv=563a787b-d89f-4266-b681-64a9f5367faa&current_erogata=8b2780f8-63fd-464f-bd7b-cec85d425e3c).

+All the exercises were made with the [RARS software](https://github.com/TheThirdOne/rars)